earljay-caoile-401-advanced-javascript/redux-ecommerce/README.md

-# Lab 31: Redux - Combined Reducers
+# Lab 32: Redux - Asynchronous Actions

-## E-Commerce Store with Material UI plus Reducer Refactor
+## E-Commerce Store with Material UI, Reducer Refactor, and Async with an API

-Labs 29 and 31 for CF JS 401 Nights
+Labs 29, 31, and 32 for CF JS 401 Nights

 ### Author: Earl Jay Caoile